Damien Martyn

-Damien Richard Martyn (born 21 October 1971) is an Australian cricket commentator and former cricketer, who played Tests and ODIs.
+Damien Richard Martyn (born 21 October 1971) is an Australian former cricketer, who played Tests and ODIs.
 He played for the national team sporadically in 1992–1994 before becoming a regular Test and ODI player from 2000 until his retirement in late 2006.
 He was primarily a right-handed middle-order batsman with a 'classical' technique, known in particular for his elegant strokemaking square of the wicket on the off-side and through the covers.
 Martyn was a member of the Australian team that won two consecutive World Cups (1999 and 2003), as well as the 2006 ICC Champions Trophy.

 Martyn was also an occasional medium-pacer and distinguished fieldsman primarily in the covers who was capable of creating spectacular run-outs.
 He also very occasionally kept wicket at first-class level.
 He was named man of the series in the Border–Gavaskar Trophy in 2004, to help Australia defeat India on the subcontinent for the first time in more than 30 years, and was named in early 2005 as the Australian Test Player of the Year at the annual Allan Border Medal presentations.

 Domestic career

 Martyn moved with his family to Perth, Western Australia at the age of three, and was educated at Girrawheen Senior High School, before being selected for the Australian Cricket Academy in Adelaide in 1990.
 He made his first class debut for Western Australia the following season, in which he scored 822 runs at 51.37.

 After returning to the domestic arena Martyn was appointed as captain of Western Australia in the 1994/95 season at the age of 23, the youngest player to have been given the honour.
 He also captained Australia A in the international ODI tournament of the same season.
 The following season, he relinquished the captaincy to Tom Moody, in order to concentrate on his batting.

 On 1 September 2007, it was reported in the Daily Telegraph that Martyn had joined the break-away Indian Cricket League.
-However, since then he has pulled out of the event due to the birth of his first son, Ryder, but rejoined the ICL for 2008.
+However, he pulled out of the event due to the birth of his first son, Ryder, but rejoined the ICL for 2008.

 On 19 January 2010, Martyn was signed for US$100,000 to play for the Rajasthan Royals in the Indian Premier League.